ZeroIntensity/view.py/docs/building-projects/parameters.md

     return f"Hello, {me.first} {me.last}"
 ```

-If you would prefer to not use an object, view supports using a `TypedDict` to enforce parameters.
+If you would prefer to not use an object, View supports using a `TypedDict` to enforce parameters.
 It's subject to the same rules as normal objects, but is allowed to use `typing.NotRequired` to omit keys.
 Note that `TypedDict` **cannot** have default values.

 ```py
 from view import new_app